 When to delay knee replacement surgery?

 Knee replacement surgery is the last resort when all other options have failed to improve the symptoms.
-The consideration for surgery is based on the severity of symptoms.
+Your orthopaedic doctor will determine whether the surgery is necessary based on the severity of your symptoms.

 When to expedite knee replacement surgery?